 People may be seriously injured if they encounter a property hazard without any warning.
 When this happens, the accident victim may be entitled to hold the property owner financially responsible.

 If you have sustained severe injuries or your loved one was killed in an accident caused by dangerous conditions on another’s property in Cameron County, it is important to discuss the situation with a knowledgeable Brownsville personal injury lawyer.

 An experienced premises liability attorney at Herrman & Herrman, P.L.L.C. will be able to help you determine whether you have a right to demand compensation for medical bills and other expenses related to an injury.

 The attorneys at Herrman & Herrman, P.L.L.C. have handled more than 20,000 cases and have extensive experience resolving injury claims involving dangerous properties.
 Herrman & Herrman has Spanish-speaking and English-speaking staff.

 We can discuss your legal matter in the language that you feel most comfortable speaking.
-We have office locations in Brownsville, McAllen, Corpus Christi and San Antonio.
+We have office locations in Brownsville, Corpus Christi, Corpus Christi South Side, McAllen, San Antonio, Houston, and Ft.
+Worth.
 Call (361) 792-2358 or contact us online to schedule a free consultation

 What is Premises Liability?